terminusdb/terminusdb/docs/Explanation/ACID.md

 # Durability

 TerminusDB is very durable.
-Even transactions being stopped mid-swing are very unlikely to lead to any sort of corruption, and corruption that does not involve damage to the actual information storage or that caused by operating system bugs, is very unlikely.
+Even transactions being stopped mid-swing are very unlikely to lead to any sort of corruption, and data corruption that does not involve damage to the actual information storage or that caused by operating system bugs, is very unlikely.
 In the event of some partial commit, the previous layer remains completely unchanged and thereby recoverable.
 This also significantly simplifies backups - which need only copy storage in order to ensure a safely recoverable state.